-The Rosenbach Museum is one of the world’s greatest rare book libraries, and is home to some of the rarest books and manuscripts in the world.
+The Rosenbach Museum is one of the world’s greatest rare book libraries and is home to some of the rarest books and manuscripts in the world.

 Fort Mifflin was completed in 1776 along the banks of the Delaware River.
 It was decommissioned in 1962.
-However, it is still an active United States Army Corps of Engineers base, making it the oldest military base in the country.
+However, it is still an active United States Army Corps of Engineers base, making it the oldest continually-in-use military base in the country.